We have identified a more suitable language of this document. To change language to please click here or close

 The industrial sector is well-placed to become one of main factors speeding up the market rollout of hydrogen and a global pioneer for hydrogen technology.
 It is estimated that more than 80 TWh of hydrogen would be needed to make German steel production CO2-neutral by 2050.
 Around 22 TWh of green hydrogen would be needed for German refinery and ammonia production to switch to hydrogen.
 The switch to hydrogen in the industrial sector will be supported by providing funding for investments in electrolysers.
 Furthermore, a new pilot programme entitled “Carbon Contracts for Difference” is due to be launched which targets the steel and chemical industries with their process-related emissions.
 Under this programme, the German Government will guarantee funding amounting to the difference between the actual cost of avoiding emissions/a project-based contractually agreed carbon price per amount of greenhouse gas emissions avoided, and the ETS prices for the construction and operation of decarbonisation technologies to achieve greenhouse gas neutrality

-The German Government is due to appoint a National Hydrogen Council.
-The Council will be made up of 26 high-level experts from business, science, and civil society who are not part of the public sector.
+The German Government has appointed a National Hydrogen Council.
+The Council is made up of 26 high-level experts from business, science, and civil society who are not part of the public sector.
 The task of the National Hydrogen Council is to advise and support the State Secretaries’ Committee through proposals and recommendations for action in implementing and enhancing the Hydrogen Strategy.